Office for Diversity and Inclusion

 - When is it appropriate to refer a student to your office?
 What is this process?

 You may refer a student to our office at any time.
-We provide a safe space for students to discuss their academic and personal experiences, whether positive or challenging.
+We provide a safe space for students to discuss their academic and individual experiences, whether positive or challenging.
 If a student is interested in forming community, have questions related to diversity and inclusion resources, having a challenge adjusting or experiencing issues related to bias, etc. Feel free to refer all students with the confidence they will receive support and/or referral as appropriate.

 Key Related Resources